ShahedSabab/autocrop/README.md

 # imagePrep
 The objective of this project is to prepare images for the segmentation tasks.
-This can be used as an immediate image pre-processing step for vision models such as [https://www.researchgate.net/publication/336358391_SDDNet_Real-time_Crack_Segmentation]: SDD-Net  and [https://arxiv.org/abs/1505.04597]: U-Net.
+This can be used as an immediate image pre-processing step for vision models such as [SDD-Net]: (https://www.researchgate.net/publication/336358391_SDDNet_Real-time_Crack_Segmentation)  and [U-Net]: (https://arxiv.org/abs/1505.04597).
 There are different pre-processing scripts avaialble in this repo.
 They are the followings:

 • autocop.py: This can be used to crop a larger image into smaller portions given dimensions, and pixel density.